zepez/custodian/README.md

 # Custodian

 This is a basic scheduler built in Node.js.
+This will hit an endpoint at the time you specify.

 ## ENV variables
  - title: name of the script (for logging)